circonus/irondb-docs/command-line-options.md

  * `-O <ip>[:<port>]`

-Reconstitute from this remote/foreign node.
+Bootstrap remote reconstitute from this node in the source cluster.
 Used when creating a new cluster from an existing one.
+The reconstituting node will fetch information about the source cluster's topology from this node, but actual metric data will be fetched from all source cluster nodes.

  * `-A [<type>]`